tomoveu/ansible-tpm2/README.md

 * Verify the EK against certificate and the certificate against a CA
 * Create an AK
 * Handle the MakeCredential and ActivateCredential procedure
+* Get a quote and verify it using the AK

 See example.yaml